-This specifies the file format of zone files (see Additional File Formats for details).
+This specifies the file format of zone files (see Additional File Formats).
 The default value is text, which is the standard textual representation, except for secondary zones, in which the default value is raw.
 Files in formats other than text are typically expected to be generated by the named-compilezone tool, or dumped by named.

 Note that when a zone file in a format other than text is loaded, named may omit some of the checks which are performed for a file in text format.
-For example, check-names only applies when loading zones in text format, and max-zone-ttl only applies to text and raw.
-Zone files in binary formats should be generated with the same check level as that specified in the named configuration file.
+In particular, check-names checks do not apply for the raw format.
+This means a zone file in the raw format must be generated with the same check level as that specified in the named configuration file.
+Also, map format files are loaded directly into memory via memory mapping, with only minimal checking.